for-GET/api-pegjs-test/README.md

 # API PEGjs tests

-A collection of language-agnostic tests in JSON format for parsing HTTP into [api-pegjs](https://github.com/for-GET/api-pegjs)' AST.
+A collection of language-agnostic tests in JSON format for parsing into and generating from [api-pegjs](https://github.com/for-GET/api-pegjs)' AST.

+**This is part of a bigger effort: [for-GET HTTP](https://github.com/for-GET/README).**

 ## Structure

 Each specification has its own folder with test suites.

-Each ABNF rule in the specification has its own test suite as JSON file.
+Each ABNF rule in the specification has its own test suite as a JSON file.

 Each JSON file is an array of test cases.